Parents and Volunteers

 We have parent Age Marshalls for each age group and gender.
 This helps ensure events start on time and streamlines the operation of events.
-Training is provided and it is a great way to be involved with your child.
-If you are interested in being an Age Marshall, please email the Registrar and talk to our Age Marshall coordinator.
+A 2.5 hour training program, which covers cover basic officiating, coaching, safety and event safety tips, is available through Little Athletics ACT at https://www.athleticsintheact.com.au/events/117627/.
+This is a great way to be involved with your child.
+If you are interested in being an Age Marshall, please email the Registrar or Club President.

 While we have Age Marshalls, each age group also needs parents at events to mark and measure the throws or jumps, rake the long jump pit, and carry out some crowd control.
 Most parents absolutely enjoy being part of their child’s achievements and the children love to see Mum and Dad there supporting them.